Back to Insights

 Stakeholder expectations.
 Investors, boards, and lenders expect confident cash projections.
 "We'll see how it goes" isn't acceptable.

 Tool accessibility.
 AI-powered forecasting was enterprise-only five years ago.
-Today, SMB-appropriate tools integrate with common accounting systems for reasonable monthly fees.
+Today, mid-market-appropriate tools integrate with common accounting systems for reasonable monthly fees.

 Definitions and Scope